phrugsa-limbunlom/cypress-web-automation/README.md

 #### Second Test Case
 **“User tries out the Studio Demo by changing clothes pattern.”**
-Implement one additional automated test for a scenario of your choice from a quality perspective.
 - Test file: [clothes-pattern.spec.js](src/integration/demo-product/clothes-pattern.spec.js)

 ### 2. Visit the Sample Store